 At any time during a session, the student can suspend it and exit from the program.
 Later, the session can be resumed and testing continued.
 The session statistics are stored in the browser "cookie" file for up to one year.

-There have been quite a few requests to have a download version of HA.
-The program is entirely written in Javascript and intended to be run over Internet so I've been reluctant to do that.
-The program is designed to load the files, graphics, and html pages before starting.
-So it can be started over Internet and with the telephone connection broken continue to operate.
+The program is entirely written in Javascript and intended to be run over Internet.
+It is designed to load the files, graphics, and html pages before starting.
+So it can run without an Internet connection.